-Join us at the Rogers Free Library every Tuesday morning in November from 9-11 am to quietly write, discuss plot points with one another, workshop story ideas, or just brainstorm.
+Join us at the Rogers Free Library every Tuesday morning in November from 9-11 am on Zoom to quietly write, discuss plot points with one another, workshop story ideas, or just brainstorm.
 It’s whatever you want it to be!
-(Currently in the Herreshoff Community Room, but will move to a quiet study or the new conference room if the construction is done in time!)
+(Currently on Zoom, but future meetings may take place in the library.)

 Visit NaNoWriMo’s Pep Talk page for inspiration, encouragement, and advice (one may even be from your favorite author!).
 Many resources are linked below!

 Want to Improve Your Writing?